 Laura joined Watsi on February 5th, 2021.
 Two years ago, Laura joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Laura's most recent donation supported Regina, a middle-aged farmer from Kenya, to fund a mastectomy to fight her breast cancer.
+Laura's most recent donation supported David, a 24-year-old male from Kenya, to fund a surgery to fix his leg and avoid potential amputation.

 Regina is a small-scale farmer from Kenya.
 She rears cattle on a rented piece of land.
 She has two cows from which she gets milk for sale.
 Her husband is unemployed, and the income Regina earns is not sufficient to cater to all the family's needs.
 Regina first experienced a painful lump in her right breast in early August when she was taking a shower.
 She immediately went to a local health facility for a check-up and was later referred to a local government hospital in Olkalau town, situated several kilometers from her home.
 She has since had several tests including a mammogram and a CT scan.
 The result revealed the presence of cancerous cells.
 She opted to visit Kijabe Hospitals’s breast clinic after a referral by a friend.
 After a review, doctors recommended a partial mastectomy and she needs financial assistance to go through the surgery.
 Without treatment, the cancer may spread to other organs.
 The mastectomy, a surgery to remove breast tissue, aims to rid her body of breast cancer and to prevent the cancer from metastasizing.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1110 to cover the cost of a mastectomy for Regina.
 The procedure is scheduled to take place on November 2nd.
 After treatment, Regina will hopefully return to a cancer-free life.
 Regina says, “This is shocking, but I know God will give me strength to overcome the cancer.”